Last Updated on May 4, 2023

 Even if you don’t celebrate Cinco de Mayo – these recipes & ideas are perfect for Taco Tuesday or any other time you want to satisfy your cravings for Mexican food in a healthy way.

-I don’t know about you but every time I’ve been invited to a Cinco de Mayo party, a Taco Tuesday, or events featuring Mexican dishes the options served weren’t the healthiest.
+Every time I’ve been invited to a Cinco de Mayo party, a Taco Tuesday, or Mexican restaurants the dishes the options served weren’t the healthiest.

 Healthy Cinco de Mayo Food + Taco Tuesday Ideas

-That’s why I’m sharing healthier options so you can enjoy these Cinco de Mayo food and Taco Tuesday ideas guilt free and soak up their health benefits.
+That’s why I’m sharing significantly healthier Mexican-inspired dishes so you can enjoy these dishes and their health benefits.

 All of my Cinco de Mayo food & Taco Tuesday ideas are: